nrfconnect/sdk-nrf/doc/nrf/protocols/matter/end_product/certification.rst

 Initial requirements: Membership at CSA
 =======================================

-Before you start applying for the Matter certification, you must join CSA, as detailed in the following table.
+Before you start applying for the Matter certification, you must join CSA, which is the Standards Developing Organization (SDO) for Matter.

 .. table::